 Finance companies provide loans to people or businesses using the issuance of short-term securities, especially commercial paper, as a source of funds.
 Consumer finance companies provide consumer loans and sometimes mortgages.
 They also provide the instant credit offered by so many retail stores, where the customer receives the item but doesn't have to pay for a stipulated amount of time.

 Business finance companies provide loans to businesses but are especially prominent in the equipment leasing business, where the finance company will buy equipment that a particular business wants, and lease it to the business.
-This saves the business the upfront purchase cost, and allows it to treat the equipment as a current deduction for taxes rather than as a capital expense that has to be depreciated over a number of years.
+This saves the business the upfront purchase cost, and allows it to treat the equipment as a current deduction for taxes rather than as a capital expense that must be depreciated over a number of years.

 Business finance companies also provide businesses with short-term liquidity by financing inventory until it is sold and with accounts receivable loans, which are short-term loans backed by accounts receivable.